katarighe/microverse-capstone-project-1/README.md

 Install this project with Visual Studio Code:

-- On the Visual Studio Code welcome page, select "Clone Git Repository"
+- On the Visual Studio Code welcome page, select "Clone Git Repository" and click.
-- Click "Clone from GitHub"
+- Paste the copied repo into the textbox and click "Clone from GitHub" on the top.
 - Choose which folder where you are going to save the cloned GitHub Repository into your local PC.
 - Wait for the setup to be complete until it downloads all the content entirely from the GitHub server.